beaker1224/Shi-Lab/README.md

 ### for cells
 1. Have individual wavelengths (i.e. redox + CH + CD + background with individual wavelengths)
 ```
 a.
+Python: convert all the .oir file into .tif file for the individual ones, to .tif stack for the sweep ones
+b.
 FIJI: masking through thresholding from CH regions, primary choice is 791.3
-b.
+c.
 FIJI: Detect CD, if has, choose if to delete the background
-c.
+d.
 Python: Mask all the images by subtraction, save all those into tiff
-d.
+e.
 Python: Apply LUT to all the images, let user adjust the contrast, save all those into PNG
-e.
+f.
 ```
 2. Have hyperspectra
 ```